-Tidal volume is the amount of air moved in a given breath.
-As previously discussed, it sometimes helps to break this concept up into two distinct terms: tidal volume and exhaled tidal volume.
-71 Tidal volume, in this way of thinking, would be the volume of air we put into the system, while exhaled tidal volume would be the volume of air that comes out of the system.
-Tidal volume may be notated as TV or VT; exhaled tidal volume is notated at VTe.72
+Tidal volume per the textbooks is the amount or volume of air exhaled in a given breath.
+As previously discussed, 62 fit sometimes helps to break this concept up in to two distinct terms: tidal volume and exhaled tidal volume.
+Tidal volume, in this way of thinking, would be the volume of air we put into the system, while exhaled tidal volume would be the volume of air that comes out of the system.
+Tidal volume may be notated as TV or VT, exhaled tidal volume is notated at VTe.
+63

-TV varies with the size of the patient and the normal range is 6-8ml/kg IBW.
-Recall the discussion we already had about IBW and the idea that lung size is best correlated to height.
+TV varies by the size of the patient and the normal range is 6-8ml/kg IBW.
+Recall the discussion we already had about ideal body weight (IBW) and the idea that lung size is best correlated to height.
 Also recognize that 6-8ml/kg IBW is just a framework from which we start when determining our initial settings and that TV can range from 4-12ml/kg IBW, depending on the specific situation that we are up against.
-Enough on that for now, we will talk further on that when we get into ventilator strategies.73
+Enough on that for now though, we will talk further on that when we get into ventilator strategies.64